Tikamgarh: Administration

+Tikamgarh is a Municipality city in district, Tikamgarh city is divided into 27 wards for which elections are held every 5 year.

+Tikamgarh Municipality has total administration over 14,587 houses to which it supplies basic amenities like water and sewerage.

 Industry

 Tikamgarh has emerged as a major center for brass statues.
 While the metalcrafting tradition in small towns has decline with the emergence of major trade centers. the tradition of casting bronze statues was established by Bhainalal Soni in 1950s, who traditionally made silver ornaments in the local style.
 The President of Indian has awarded Harish Soni and Dhaniran Soni for their craftsmanship.